pgodsalve/Dr-Chris-Godsalve/README.md

 Left to right: The family at Swainstone Rd, Chris and Philippa at local Cintra park, Chris with Charlotte bear

-Unfortunately, towards the end of his professional life, Chris’ work was mired by Ulcerative Colitis.
-He struggled on with terrible symptoms but was eventually made redundant in 2001 and was too unwell to work again after that.
+Unfortunately, towards the end of his professional life, Chris’ health was mired by Ulcerative Colitis.
+He struggled on at work with terrible symptoms but was eventually medically retired in 2001 and was too unwell to work again after that.
 His disease never went into remission despite large doses of steroids and immunomodulating drugs which caused him a myriad of further health problems.

 #### Later years